NordGus/design-patterns/src/01_behavioral_patterns/09_chain_of_responsability/exercise/README.md

 What are the problems with this implementation?

+*It breacks the single responsability principle and the open/close principle*

 Refactor this code and use the chain of responsibility pattern to solve these problems.